MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - The [Vacation Settlement](#vacation-settlement) process will create and begins from this **Under Processing** stage with System Integration. when the customer request the leave request in Case and Task Management.

-    - If the employee request, for Visa and travel from ARCO, and then Visa and Travel process will start for the employee from this stage with system integration.
+    - If employee request, for Visa and travel from ARCO, and then Visa and Travel process will start for the employee from this stage with system integration.

     - If the Employee not requested Visa and Travel from ARCO, Then it will moved directly to **Waiting for travel** stage.

-    - **(Paid Vacation / Local Vacation / Vacation Encashment have apply to proceed for Vacation settlement.)**
+    - **(Paid Vacation / Local Vacation / Vacation Encashment have to apply and proceed for Vacation settlement.)**

     - **(Unpaid vacation is not Applicable to apply for Vacation settlement.)**